Keeping an Eye on Things: Deep Learned Features for Long-Term Visual Localization

 There has been a wide range of work on deep learning for pose estimation.
 Chen et al. \cite{chen2020survey} provide a thorough survey of deep learning for mapping and localization.
-Some research has focused on learning pose for localization directly from images via absolute pose regression \cite{Kendall2015}, relative pose regression \cite{laskar2017, Balntas2018}, or combining learning for localization and \ac{VO} \cite{Valada2018}.
+Some research has focused on learning pose for localization directly from images via absolute pose regression \cite{Kendall2015}, relative pose regression \cite{laskar2017}, or combining learning for localization and \ac{VO} \cite{Valada2018}.
 Sattler et al. \cite{Sattler2019} note that learning pose directly from image data can struggle with accuracy.

 More structure can be imposed on the learning problem by using features to tackle front-end visual matching, while retaining a classical method for pose estimation.
-A wide range of papers have been published on learning sparse visual features with examples in \cite{rosten2008, verdie2015, yi2016, ono2018, detone2018a, dusmanu2019, luo2020, sarlin2020, Wang2020}.
+A wide range of papers have been published on learning sparse visual features with examples in \cite{rosten2008, yi2016, ono2018, detone2018a, dusmanu2019, revaud2019, luo2020, sarlin2020, Wang2020}.
 Another option is to learn descriptors densely for the image \cite{Lv2019, Tang2019, Stumberg2020a, Stumberg2020b, Kasper2020, Xu2020}, which can also be used for sparse matching \cite{spencer2020, Sarlin2021}.

 Although several papers have tackled descriptor learning for challenging appearance change, including seasonal change,\cite{piasco2019, Stumberg2020a, Stumberg2020b, Kasper2020, spencer2020, Sarlin2021}, they test localization standalone.
 In our work we include the learned features in the \ac{VTR} pipeline, where relative localization to a map is combined with \ac{VO} for long-term path following.
-Moreover, we use mostly off-road data with fewer permanent structures and where appearance change can be more drastic than in urban areas.
+Moreover, we use mostly off-road data with fewer permanent structures, where appearance change can be more drastic than in urban areas.

 Sarlin et al. \cite{Sarlin2021} show good generalization to new domains with their learned features.
 For instance, they are able to use features trained on outdoor data for indoor localization.
 In \cite{Stumberg2020a, Stumberg2020b, spencer2020}, the authors generalize to unseen seasonal conditions on the same path, while Piasco et al. \cite{piasco2019} train and test on different sections of a path.
-In our work, we complete one experiment where we extend a path to areas not included in the training data, showing the generalizability of our features to novel environments.
+In our work, we drive three paths that are partially or entirely in areas not included in the training data, showing the generalizability of our features to novel environments.